 The prison’s most famous inmate was Theobald Wolfe Tone, one of the leaders of the failed 1798 United Irishmen rebellion.
-Tone was imprisoned here prior to his trail and execution in Dublin.
+Tone was imprisoned here prior to his trial and execution in Dublin.
 Also held here was, then rebel, Eamon de Valera, later to be President of Southern Ireland.

 The tower now houses a small World War I museum, which is only open by appointment.

-We highly recommend that you stop by the Tourist Information Centre they were incredibly knowledgable and helpful and this was were we got the recommendation to book Adrian as our tour guide and we couldn’t have been happier.
-They also have a little gift shop in there with some really interesting items to pick up and take home with you.
+We highly recommend that you stop by the Tourist Information Centre they were incredibly knowledgable and helpful and this was where we got the recommendation to book Adrian as our tour guide and we couldn’t have been happier.
+They also have a little gift shop there with some really interesting items to pick up and take home with you.

 We had a fantastic two days in Derry and would go back again in a heartbeat.
 We had a brilliant dinner at the Quay West Winebar and because it was a Monday night, it was 30% off.
-Our total dinner bill with 4 Guinness, 1 cocktail, 2 steak dinners, 2 pasta dinners was a grand total of £44 now that can’t be beat.
+Our total dinner bill with 4 Guinness, 1 cocktail, 2 steak dinners, 2 pasta dinners was a grand total of £44 now that can’t be beaten.

 We discovered some lovely little cafes just up the road from our hotel and for breakfast, we paid around £4.50 for a full Irish with tea.

-All in all, it was an experience not to be missed and we can wholeheartedly recommend that you visit Derry – it’s a must do when visiting Northern Ireland.
+All in all, it was an experience not to be missed and we can wholeheartedly recommend that you visit Derry – it’s a must-do when visiting Northern Ireland.